 - a.
 Provide the complainant a copy of this policy; - b.
-Provide the complainant with a Complaint Form, if necessary;

-- STUDENT HANDBOOK - c.
-Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - d.
+Provide the complainant with a Complaint Form, if necessary; - Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - d.
 Explain avenues for formal resolution and informal resolution of the complaint; - e.
 Explain the steps involved in an investigation; - f.
 Discuss confidentiality standards and concerns with the complainant; - g.
-Determine whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind; - h.
-Refer the complainant to campus and community resources, as appropriate; and - i.
-Discuss with the complainant, as appropriate, possible interim measures that may be taken or provided when necessary during the pendency of the investigative and resolution processes. - j.
-Discuss the right to a fair and impartial resolution of the complaint; - k.
+Determine whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind; - Refer the complainant to campus and community resources, including the local sexual assault crisis center, domestic violence crisis center, or other victim support service with which the College has entered into a memorandum of understanding; - Discuss with the complainant, as appropriate, possible interim measures that may be taken or provided when necessary during the pendency of the investigative and resolution processes. - Discuss the right to a fair and impartial resolution of the complaint; - k.
 Discuss the College's obligation to disclose information about the complaint, including personally identifiable information, to campus/local law enforcement or to the local Commonwealth's Attorney, or both, under certain conditions.

-2. Respondent's Initial Meeting with the Assigned Title IX Coordinator or Deputy Title IX Coordinator.
+Respondent's Initial Meeting with the Assigned Title IX Coordinator or Deputy Title IX Coordinator.